April 2026

 Make decluttering a habit.

-Mark your decluttering session on your calendar so you remember to keep up the habit.
+Schedule your decluttering session on your calendar to help you stay consistent.

 Create a three-pile sorting system.